What Is NCCD?

 The Nationally Consistent Collection of Data on School Students with Disability (NCCD) is the annual national process Australian schools use to identify students receiving reasonable adjustments because of disability and to record the level of support those students receive.

 Every school that receives Australian Government funding is required to participate.
-Since 2018, NCCD data has also informed disability loading in Australian Government school funding — which means the quality of your school's documentation directly affects the funding your school is confident in claiming.
+Since 2018, NCCD data has also informed disability loading in Australian Government school funding, which means the quality of your school's evidence directly affects the funding your school is confident in claiming.

 In plain terms, NCCD asks schools to show three things: which students are receiving adjustments, what level of adjustment is being provided, and whether that support is backed by evidence across time.
 The challenge is rarely understanding the rules.
 The challenge is keeping evidence consistent, timely, and complete across every student and every staff member.